ziutek/mymysql/README.md

 This package can send and receive MySQL data packets that are biger than 16 MB.
-This means that you can receive response rows biger than 16 MB and can execute prepared statements with parameter data biger than 16 MB without using SEND_LONG_DATA command.
-If you want to use this feature you must set *MySQL.MaxPktSize* to appropriate value before connect and change *max_allowed_packet* value in MySQL server configuration.
+This means that you can receive response rows biger than 16 MB and can execute prepared statements with parameter data biger than 16 MB without using SendLongData method.
+If you want to use this feature you must set *MaxPktSize* field in database handler to appropriate value before connect, and change *max_allowed_packet* value in MySQL server configuration.

 ## Thread safety